Greater Duwamish in Seattle in King County, Washington — The American West (Northwest)

 Boeing Field

-Dedicated the 26th Day of
+Dedicated the 26th day of July, 1928.

-J.M.
-Sparkman, WM.
-Brown, Frank H. Pavl.
+Board of County Commissioners: J.M.
+Sparkman, Wm.
+Brown, Frank H. Paul.

-Erected 1928 by Seattle Chapter, National Aeronautic Association, and Seattle Chamber of Commerce.
+Erected 1928 by Seattle Chapter - National Aeronautic Association, and Seattle Chamber of Commerce.

 Topics.
 This historical marker is listed in this topic list: Air & Space.

 Location.
 47° 32.227′ N, 122° 18.207′ W. Marker is in Seattle, Washington, in King County.
 It is in Greater Duwamish.
-Marker can be reached from King County Airport Access Road.
+It can be reached from King County Airport Access Road.
 Located in the parking lot of the King County Airport administration/terminal building.
 Touch for map.
 Marker is at or near this postal address: 7259 King County Airport Access Road, Seattle WA 98108, United States of America.
 Touch for directions.

 Also see . . .
 Boeing Field, Seattle's First Municipal Airport, is Dedicated on July 26, 1928.
 (Submitted on September 11, 2019, by Lee C of Orting, Washington.)

 Credits.
-This page was last revised on February 7, 2023.
+This page was last revised on January 1, 2026.
 It was originally submitted on September 11, 2019, by Lee C of Orting, Washington.
-This page has been viewed 240 times since then and 21 times this year.
+This page has been viewed 1,402 times since then and 20 times this year.
 Photos: 1. submitted on September 11, 2019, by Lee C of Orting, Washington.
-2, 3. submitted on October 11, 2019.
-4. submitted on October 11, 2019, by Andrew Ruppenstein of Lamorinda, California.
-5. submitted on September 11, 2019, by Lee C of Orting, Washington. • Syd Whittle was the editor who published this page.
+2. submitted on October 11, 2019.
+3. submitted on October 11, 2019, by Andrew Ruppenstein of Lamorinda, California.
+4. submitted on September 11, 2019, by Lee C of Orting, Washington.
+5. submitted on October 11, 2019. • Syd Whittle was the editor who published this page.